The Gothic moth is well distributed throughout much of the British Isles.

 The fully grown caterpillar reaches 45 mm in length and has variable dull cloudy shades of reddy brown, grey and sometimes hints of green.
 Perhaps the most obvious feature that can help identification are the orange spiracles.

-The caterpillar of the Old Lady, Mormo maura, is similar, also having orange spiracles but is larger, reaching 60-70mm in length and has other helpful distinguishing features.
+The caterpillar of the Old Lady, Mormo maura, is similar, also having orange spiracles but is much larger, reaching 60-70mm in length and has other helpful distinguishing features.

 Other caterpillars can be seen in the gallery of British moth caterpillars

 To supplement information gained through personal studies the following books have been consulted: